 We broadly support the changes proposed to the guidelines, while suggesting some changes to the drafting.

 That the process of disclosure of unused material in criminal cases by investigators and prosecutors is done correctly and in accordance with the law is fundamental to ensuring that an accused person receives a fair trial, and has access to evidence that may undermine the prosecution or support their defence to the charge they face.

-The revisions to the Guidelines are an important element in the work that all criminal justice partners have undertaken to improve the disclosure process, including the Law Society on behalf of defence solicitors, to ensure a fair criminal justice process.
+The revisions to the guidelines are an important element in the work that all criminal justice partners have undertaken to improve the disclosure process, including the Law Society on behalf of defence solicitors, to ensure a fair criminal justice process.

-The Attorney General’s Office will consider the responses and publish its response in due course.
+The attorney general will consider the responses and publish its response in due course.